 “I think there are probably two main reasons.
 Firstly, there is a genuine sense of pride about the number of Group 1 winners conceived on the property and as a consequence, numerous stallions are offered to the farm to stand.
 Of those we will select very few, as history has shown us that it is these decisions that become the platform for success.

 “Secondly, the strength of support we have had from breeders, many of whom have developed into firm friends, is something I feel quite humble about.
 We supply accurate information and provide the best care for our clients mares and I really believe that this philosophy is the only recipe for a successful working relationship.”

 Quite apart from the stunning success rate the Blue Gum Farm stallions have achieved, another important element to consider is that it has never cost a lot of money to get involved with a Blue Gum stallion.
 “From the early success when our foundation stallion Noalcoholic (Fr) become the leading first-season sire in Australia, we have always believed in pricing our stallions fairly and based on performance rather than hype,” Campbell explains.

 “A Champion like Alinghi was conceived for under $10,000.
 Then we reared her and sold her in Melbourne as a yearling for $80,000 before having the pleasure of watching her succeed for Rob Slade and his syndicate.”

 So the next time you are at Blue Gum Farm, take a moment to look at the sliding doors that lead into the covering barn and reflect on the great horses that have had their beginnings there.
-With young guns like Canford Cliffs, War, Glass Harmonium, Turffontein and the select few others that we will launch in the years to come, we look forward to watching this list grow and grow.
+With young guns like Manhattan Rain, War, Glass Harmonium, Turffontein and the select few others that we will launch in the years to come, we look forward to watching this list grow and grow.